funkfinger/binkey-data/ai-memory/memory-context.md

 ## Attachments Directory and VS Code Configuration

-- The attachments directory is located at the root of the file structure in this codebase.
+- The attachments directory is located in the binkey-data folder at the root of the file structure in this codebase.
 - User prefers images pasted into documents to automatically go into the attachments directory and is looking for configuration options to enable this behavior.
 - User uses VS Code with the Paste Image extension for editing Markdown files.
 - User prefers VS Code project settings to be configured in the .vscode folder for the Paste Image extension to automatically save images to the attachments directory.